isugimpy/nyxipedia/content/music/singles/rainbow-lemonade-and-gin.md

 Maybe it's the time of year
 Makes me wish that you were here
-Try to fill the empty space
+I try to fill the empty space
 With gin and rainbow lemonade
 {{< / lyrics >}}